Menahakumari/titanic-data-cleaning/README.md

-# titanic-data-cleaning
+# Titanic-data-cleaning
-# 🚢 Titanic Data Cleaning & Preprocessing – AI/ML Internship
+# 🚢 Titanic Data Cleaning & Preprocessing

-This repository contains the complete data cleaning and preprocessing pipeline for the Titanic dataset, as part of my AI & Machine Learning Internship with **Elevate Labs**.

-The goal of this task is to prepare raw data for machine learning models by handling missing values, encoding categorical variables, scaling numerical features, and removing outliers.
+This project contains a complete data cleaning and preprocessing pipeline for the Titanic dataset.
+The goal is to prepare the raw data for machine learning models by handling missing values, encoding categorical variables, scaling numerical features, and removing outliersrs.

 ---